Legal Updated 7 min read

 $20M Verdict Against J&J in Florida Mesothelioma Case

-Florida jury awards $20 million to mesothelioma victim, finding Johnson & Johnson liable for asbestos-contaminated talc powder exposure.
+Florida jury awards $20 million to a man with mesothelioma, finding Johnson & Johnson liable for asbestos-contaminated talc powder exposure.

 $20M Verdict Against J&J in Florida Mesothelioma Case